BauhausLuftfahrt/PAXelerate/README.md

 Welcome to the repository of [PAXelerate](http://www.paxelerate.com) - an open source passenger flow simulation framework for advanced aircraft cabin layouts!

-* The current version under development is *Alpha 0.6*
+* Currently version *Alpha 0.7* is under developement and scheduled for 05/25/2016
 * The implementation began in November 2014